levizwannah/pesapal-sdk-php/readme.md

 # Pesapal PHP SDK
 A PHP SDK for the Pesapal API version 3.

-> Still under development, you can contribute
+> Documentation coming soon.
+But you can read through the code or use autocomplete in your text editor.